jimbobding/Bar-Hop-UK/readme.md

 how I wanted the app to look I used [Balsamiq](https://balsamiq.com/) to mock it up.
 The deign did change from the pen and pad to balsamiq to actual coding as certain things did not look at good as I hoped, but overall it sayed pretty much the same.

+##Functuionality

+1. Navigation bar that allows you to navigate through the index page of the app.
+2. Breweries near you - Enclosed in a Bootstrap cards.
+- A map that uses the users loction using [google-geolocation](https://developers.google.com/maps/documentation/geolocation/intro) to find breweries close to that location.
+- Locatios appear on the map in the fprm of markers.
+- Each marker is clickable which displays information on te brewery including a website which takes the user to the venues website on a seperate web page.
+3. Cities - enclosed in three seperate Bootstrap cards
+- Allows users to go into three different maps of cities London, Manchester and Liverpool and plan a journey including a statring brewery a finishing brewery and a number of breweries on the way.
+- A route is plot showing the user the way and calculating the distance.
+4. Newsletter modal - a Bootstrap modal allowing the user to sign up